Appealing an SSDI Denial for PTSD

 Frequently Asked Questions

-TL;DR: PTSD claims require documentation of the traumatic event, ongoing symptoms (flashbacks, hypervigilance, avoidance, nightmares), and functional limitations that prevent work.
-Get a mental health RFC from your psychiatrist documenting concentration deficits, inability to handle stress, social interaction problems, and expected absences from episodes.
-VA disability ratings help but do not guarantee SSA approval.
+PTSD claims require documentation of the traumatic event, ongoing symptoms (flashbacks, hypervigilance, avoidance, nightmares), and functional limitations that prevent work.
+Get a mental health RFC from your psychiatrist documenting concentration deficits and other issues.

 ClaimPath's Appeal Pack ($49) generates a mental health evidence checklist tailored to PTSD claims.
 We help you document the specific symptoms and limitations that win at the hearing level.